 Here are three things you can do every day to help reduce your risk of skin cancer:

-3. Drink your coffee.
 Yes, you read that right!
 Several studies have linked daily coffee consumption with lower rates of non-melanoma skin cancer.
 And the more of it a woman drinks, the more her skin cancer risks fall, reports a study in the 2007 European Journal of Cancer Prevention.
 This is because caffeine has been found to help block the kind of "DNA synthesis and cell division" that leads to skin cancer development.
-Special note, however, be mindful of the added sugar and dairy you load into your cup of joe.
-Stick to cowboy black of you can, or a little almond milk and no more than 2 cups a day.
+Special note, however: be mindful of the added sugar and dairy you load into your cup of joe.
+Stick to cowboy black if you can, or a little almond milk, and drink no more than 2 cups a day.